LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. note::
    Table *Inline Database Action Parameters* lists all of the database actions that Lasso supports.
 Individual data source connectors may only support a subset of these parameters.
-The Lasso Connector for FileMaker Pro does not support the ``-sql`` action.
+The Lasso Connector for FileMaker Server does not support the ``-sql`` action.
 See the documentation for third party data source connectors for information about what parameters they support.